openstack/ossa/doc/source/vmt-process.rst

 For non-embargoed, public vulnerabilities no separate downstream advance notification is sent.
-Instead the OSSA bugtask is set to fix committed status once the CVE assignment is received OSSA is drafting begins immediately.
+Instead the OSSA bugtask is set to fix committed status once the CVE assignment is received and OSSA drafting begins immediately.

 Open bug, Push patch
 ^^^^^^^^^^^^^^^^^^^^

-In preparation for this, make sure you have a core reviewer and a stable maintainer available to help pushing the fix at disclosure time.
+In preparation for this, make sure you have a **core reviewer** and a **stable maintainer** available to help pushing the fix at disclosure time.

+On the disclosure hour:

+#.
+Remove the embargo reminder on the Launchpad bug
+#.
+Open the bug to make it public.
+Launchpad will send initial notification
+   emails to everyone who has subscribed to any of the affected projects
+#.
+Remind the people pushing patches that they should have "Closes-bug"
+   or "Related-bug" lines in the commit messages referencing the bug
-On the disclosure hour, open bug, push patches to Gerrit for review on master and supported stable branches, fast-track approvals (referencing the bug).
+#.
+Push patches to Gerrit for review on master and supported stable branches;
+   fast-track approvals because the patches have already been reviewed on the Launchpad bug

-Update the bug title to "[OSSA-$NUM] $TITLE".
+#.
+Update the bug title to "[OSSA-$NUM] $TITLE"

-Embargo reminder can be removed at that point.

 `MITRE's CVE Request form`_ should be used again at this point, but instead select a *request type* of ``Notify CVE about a